garnettr/dynamicPoster/README.md

 ```

-Now that the .JS was all settled (for now) it was time to put CSS in motion and I thought what a great opportunity to brush up on CSS Grids.
+Now that the .JS was all settled (for now) it was time to put the CSS in motion and I thought what a great opportunity to brush up on CSS Grids.

+> .gif of responsive grid, coming soon!

 **Future Goals:**